rey-lopez/S.P/docs/userstories.md

 ## College Student
--**As a full-time college student**_ working a part-time job i don't always have a lot of time to spare.
+_**As a full-time college student**_ working a part-time job i don't always have a lot of time to spare.
 I'm hoping that with this game i'll be able to play during my breaks as a way to relax and enjoy my freetime.

 Elaboration: I really enjoy playing games that can get competitive although lately between school and working extra hours I don't a whole lot of spare time to enjoy those games.
 I'm hoping that this game will be short and enjoyable so I can play whenever I have any spare time.